Justin-Insight/mymindteam.com/content/test/child/autism-spectrum-disorder.md

     parent: Child Testing
     identifier: Child Autism Testing
 seo:
-  page_title: 'Child Autism Test - Get the Answers You Need with Mind Team '
+  page_title: "Child Autism Test - Get the Answers You Need with Mind Team "
   meta_description: >-
     Does your child have autism?
 Schedule their professional, remote autism test with Mind Team to get the answers you need to help them thrive.
   featured_image: /young-girl-during-autism-spectrum-disorder-testing-7.jpg
 hero:
   heading: >-